rorm-orm/docs/docs/rorm/crud.md

 `bulk` is used like `single` but takes an iterator of instances and deletes all at once.

 ### `.condition(...)`
-When you need more complex deleting logic than just concrete instance, you can use the `conditon` method.
+When you need more complex deleting logic than just some concrete instances, you can use the `conditon` method.
 Any row which matches the provided condition will be deleted.

 See [query](crud.md#add-conditions) for how conditions look.

 ### `all()`
-For the case where you'd want to whip the whole table, you can use the `all` method
+For the case where you'd want to wipe the whole table, you can use the `all` method.